 Set the container in a location with moderate temperatures for three to four days to ferment.
 We leave ours on the counter.
 Check and stir it each day.
 Add additional water if the feed has absorbed it all.

 By day or two or three, you should see small bubbles on the surface and/or within the feed mixture.
 That is a sign that lactobacillus is hard at work!
 It should smell slightly tangy, sour, and sweet – similar to yogurt or yeast.
 Ours smells a tad fishy too, only because the feed has kelp meal in it.
 The liquid will also get increasingly cloudy.
-If it develops mold or putrid odors, do not feed it to them!
+If the fermented chicken feed develops mold or putrid odors, do not feed it to them!

 While fermented chicken feed will be effectively preserved (due to the low pH) and safe to consume beyond day three or four, it gets more sour the longer it sits.
 Therefore, it can become less palatable for your spoiled chicken’s taste buds.
 We took a survey among our backyard residents and found that our flock prefers their feed fermented for three days.